 Youth and women underrepresented in politics

 The participation of women and youth in politics is very low.
-The percentage of women in the Parliament is under 6 percent, the number being even lower on the local level.
-Political parties are led mostly by older men, and equal representation is not realized in the organizational structures of parties.
+The percentage of women in the Parliament is under 6 percent, but at the local level, the proportion of women is 23 percent thanks to a quota that was introduced in 2017.
+Political parties are led mostly by older men, and equal representation is not realised in the organisational structures of parties.

 Our work in Sri Lanka